alex-necsoiu/shuntingYard/README.md

 6. Create the `Calculate` function: This function combines the `ShuntingYard` and `EvaluatePostfix` functions to calculate the result of an infix expression.
 It first converts the input string into a postfix expression using the Shunting Yard Algorithm, then evaluates the postfix expression to obtain the final result.

-7. The `main` function demonstrates the usage of the calculator by providing a few example expressions as input and printing their corresponding results.

 ## Usage

 1. Build the Go application: